Many people with pectus excavatum showed interest in meditation to improve their quality of life.

 POKE THE FEARS

-Pectus excavatum isn’t just a cosmetic deformity.
-You’ll realize how much it affects other areas in your life, especially the psychological area.
+Pectus excavatum isn't just a cosmetic deformity.
+You'll realize how much it affects other areas of your life, especially the psychological area.

 POWER OF NEGATIVE THOUGHTS